-Watch the videos on this webpage, if you haven’t already.
+Enjoy all the videos above on this webpage, if you haven’t already.

-The only supplemental application action required is uploading your recently created video to the folder at the link provided below by Tuesday, February 28, 2023, by 10pm.
-Online video conference interviews will be scheduled with qualified candidates shortly after that date for the first few weeks of March.
+The only supplemental application action required is uploading your recently created video to the folder at the link provided below by Wednesday, February 21, 2024, by 11:59pm.
+Interviews will be scheduled with qualified candidates shortly after that date for the end of February and beginning of March.
 Students who are invited to interview for a Library Liaison Senior Leadership position will receive an email containing instructions for scheduling an interview.

 For your video promotional item, create a video that is between 1 and 2 minutes in length.
 Your video should cover one of the following topics, which are listed below in no particular order.
 Pick one.
 Be creative.